ProLoser/awesome-lifehacks/Cleaning.md

 Seriously, look up a [youtube video](https://youtu.be/jHP942Livy0?si=IuwhrM9RhbpwHqQq).

 #### Disable the "Extra Dry" Mode
 If you have night dry or don't experience water spots, consider switching Extra Dry features off.
-These typically have a heated air dry mode at the end of the wash which will decrease the lifespan of your dishes.
+These typically have a heated air dry mode at the end of the wash which will affect the lifespan of your dishes.

-#### Consider the "Express" Mode
+#### Consider "Express" Mode
 If you find your dishes are effectively washed from regular use, consider using the "Express" mode which may decrease the amount of water and max temperature and duration of the wash while possibly yielding the same results.

 ## Washing Machine

 ### Place heavier items in the bottom of the washer
-If you have a top-down washer, you can prevent an uneven load by putting the heaviest items in at the bottom (jeans and towel).
+If you have a top-down washer, you can prevent an uneven load by putting the heaviest items in at the bottom (jeans and towels).
 This will keep the center of gravity lower and reduce knocking.

 It may also help to place these longer items in a loose ball so they don't wrap around the center post and stop the drum from spinning.